raymondckm2000/shopping-cart-app/README.md

 # Shopping Cart App

 This repository contains the static assets for the Merrimore boutique hospitality landing page.
-The full site is available from the repository root (`index.html`) so that GitHub Pages works immediately with the **main branch / root** setting, while the same files are also kept inside `docs/` for teams that prefer the **main branch / docs folder** configuration.
+The full site is available from the repository root (`index.html`) so that GitHub Pages works immediately with the **work branch / root** setting, while the same files are also kept inside `docs/` for teams that prefer the **work branch / docs folder** configuration.

 ## Getting started